MickyWoo/wats4000-up-and-running/README.md

         -assets which have the CSS and JS and Index.html.
 All of Which are the main structure of a webpage.

     * Do you see the filenames of the static files?
 What seems odd about those filenames?
         > when referring to just the Docs directory the static files seem to be all the css and .js files which are app.88 and chunk-vendors.
+The "files are the results of combining many source files into just a few files for delivery to our users. "

     * Do you see the contents of your JS and CSS files?
 What has happened to those contents?
         > they are all pulling from webpacks and is not presented very nicely for coders is all I can say.
 And all use "sourceMapping"

     * Three config files have been supplied for you: `vue.config.js`, `aliases.config.js` and `.babel.config.js`.
 What is the general purpose of each file.
-        > vue.config.js : to me is funnel that directs all your items in "docs" which are assets > css and JS and HTML
+        > vue.config.js : to me is funnel that directs all your items in "docs" which are assets > css and JS and HTML for static-page
-        > aliases.config.js: directs all the information needed from webpacks
+        > aliases.config.js: directs all the information src and @ used between vue and babel
-        > babel.config.js : directs all the information needed from vue and "presets" or I guess.
+        > babel.config.js : directs all the information needed from webpack and is the backend devdependencies that process dynamic pages

     * Describe (in words and with a flowchart/diagram) what happens when the `npm run build` command is executed to the best of your ability.
         > I think `npm run build` command runs any of the items from the npm install which are the package.json files which are the rules(Vue.config.js) linking: src & node_modules and directories.